 The College initiated a Facilities Master Plan in 2012, that created a roadmap for meeting the higher education and workforce development needs of the citizens of the College's Service Area for the next 25 years.
-In November 2014, voters elected to authorize the issuance of up to \$157,000,000 of Del Mar College Limited Tax Bonds for the purpose of constructing and equipping school buildings on the Heritage and Windward Campuses of the College.
-Construction of the three buildings, General Academic and Music Building (Heritage), Workforce Development (Windward), and Emerging Technology (Windward) has been completed.
-The remaining projects are currently underway and expected to be completed in Fiscal Years 2023 and 2024.
+In November 2014, voters elected to authorize the issuance of up to \$157,000,000 of Del Mar College Limited Tax Bonds for the purpose of constructing, renovating, and equipping school buildings on the Heritage and Windward Campuses of the College.
+The construction of the General Academic and Music (Heritage), Workforce Development (Windward), and Emerging Technology (Windward) buildings have been completed.
+The remaining renovation projects are currently underway and expected to be completed in Fiscal Years 2024 and 2025.

 The District voters approved a \$139,000,000 bond program in November 2016 to fund Phase 1A of the Oso Creek Campus located on the Southside of Corpus Christi.
-The Oso Creek Campus is expected to be completed in Fiscal Year 2023.
+Construction of four buildings was completed in late 2022 and the campus became fully operational in January 2023.